dehann/Cheatsheet_WritingEnglishVeryDeliciously/README.md

 # Cheatsheet_WritingEnglishDeliciously
 Why doesn't someone just say this, the bare minimum cheat sheet for checking your sentences.
-What's the point of a final English writing exam if you don't walk away with these few crux lessions?
+What's the point of a final English writing exam if you don't walk away with these few crux lessons?
 Maybe the entire writing test should just be ONE PAGE ONLY, with questions something like this:

 ### Q1)